core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 As recommended in {{I-D.ietf-core-oscore-groupcomm}}, a CoAP endpoint can join an OSCORE group by using the method described in {{I-D.ietf-ace-key-groupcomm-oscore}} and based on the ACE framework for Authentication and Authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.

-A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their respective Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}.
+A CoAP endpoint can discover OSCORE groups and retrieve information to join them through their respective Group Managers by using the method described in {{I-D.tiloca-core-oscore-discovery}} and based on the CoRE Resource Directory {{RFC9176}}.

 If security is required, CoAP group communication as described in this specification MUST use Group OSCORE.
 In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated with an OSCORE security group, which includes: